When you hear the terms “pain medicine” or “pain management,” you might think of prescriptions and medicines.

-What Is Pain Medicine?
+What Is Pain Management?

 - Nerve block.
 A nerve block is a medicine injected into your body to numb a group of nerves and, as a result, reduce pain.